bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

   Figure 4: Summary of SHAP values over all features [3]

-Figure 4 shows a summary of the distribution of SHAP values over all features.
+Figure 4 shows another global summary of the distribution of SHAP values over all features.
 For each feature (horizontal rows), you can see the distribution of feature importances.
 From the diagram we can see that :code:`LSTAT` and :code:`RM` have large effects on the prediction over the entire dataset (high SHAP value shown on bottom axis).
-High :code:`LSTAT` values affect the prediction negatively (red values on the left hand side), while high :code:`RM` values affect the prediction positively (red values on the right hand side), Similarly in the opposite direction for both variables.
+High :code:`LSTAT` values affect the prediction negatively (red values on the left hand side), while high :code:`RM` values affect the prediction positively (red values on the right hand side), similarly in the opposite direction for both variables.

 |h3| SHAP Summary |h3e|